AeyeCoder/Neural-Machine-Translator-using-attention/README.md

 Train the model using the provided model.fit() setup.

-Use the translate() function to generate translations for new input sentences.
+Use the translate() function to generate translations for new input sentences into Espanol!